If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 How to take care of the cat after spaying/neutering

-There are a few things you need to take into account after your kitty’s castration.
+You need to take a few things into account after your kitty’s castration.

 First of all, don’t feed your cat for 24h after the operation.

 It needs to get rid of all the medicals from its body.

 The day after neutering, you should feed your friend easily digestible food in small quantities.

 Check the postoperative wound every day, and don’t let the cat scratch or lick it.

 Do not let your pup out alone for at least a week and give up the bath for a while.

 That will speed up the recovery process and increase the buddy’s safety.